hkelly93/SmartKitchen/README.md

     and piping its output into our code.
 Scanner is also connected to the rest api, scanner health POST's to the rest api for now, may change

+Thursday March 31, 2016

+Ajay-- working on addInventory and setexpiration methods in REST API where i am getting more errors